 We are also interested exploring a project or idea that grew out of needs in their community, or that the student believes needs attention.
 We will work with the community and try to find a science mentor in Boulder who would be interested in such a project.
 In your application, you will get to indicate what your primary fields of interest are in the geosciences, and we will try to pair you up with a project in that area.

 Where will I do my research?

-In their first summer, interns work closely with a scientist at one of: (1) the University of Colorado at Boulder, (2) the U.S. Geological Survey, (3) UNAVCO, or (4) another local organization.
+In their first summer, interns work closely with a scientist at one of: (1) the University of Colorado at Boulder, (2) the U.S. Geological Survey, (3) UNAVCO, (4) NOAA, (5) Colorado School of Mines, or (6) another local organization.
 One day a week is dedicated to RESESS activities and takes place at UNAVCO in Boulder.

 What kind of mentoring support will I get?

-Each intern will have a science mentor or team, a writing mentor, and participate in a weekly Writing Workshop.
+Each intern will have a science mentor or team, a communications mentor, and will participate in a weekly Writing Workshop and Communications Seminar.
 A writing instructor will guide interns through the process of writing a scientific paper based on their own research.
 Interns take part in workshops on making a scientific poster, and practicing giving oral presentations on their research.
-The workshop time is also used for introducing interns to GRE test strategies and to some basic statistical analyses.
-Applicants are encouraged to take courses in statistics and on writing as a way of preparing for the internship and for graduate school.
+The Communications Seminar will introduce students to professional and informal communications, including resume and CV preparation and review, and uses of social media to communicate about you and your science.

 What kind of professional development training will I get?